 Advanced work in real estate including escrow procedures and title insurance, liens and encumbrances, advanced contracts, water rights, toxic waste and environmental hazards, agency, ethics and professional relationships, real estate code and the commissioner's rules, investment, property management, and government restrictions.
-Prerequisites: REA179 or permission of Instructor.
+Prerequisites: A grade of C or better in REA179 or permission of Instructor.